fastoch/Networking/Computer_Networking.md

 ---

-# Introducting Network Address Translation
+# Introducting Network Address Translation (NAT)

 ## The purpose of NAT

+NAT solves the problem of how to route non-routable IP addresses.
+As a partial effort to conserve the IPv4 address space, the private IPv4 addressing spaces were developed.

 ## How NAT works

-@46min
+@47min

 ---
 EOF